 Addiction to Tramadol

 Tramadol is often prescribed because it is considered less addictive than other opioid painkillers even by medical professionals.
-While most painkillers are schedule II substances under the Controlled Substances Act, Tramadol is a schedule IV substance, considered by the DEA to have an accepted medical use and a lower potential of abuse compared to Schedule III substances such as codeine.
+While most painkillers are schedule II substances under the Controlled Substances Act, Tramadol is a schedule IV substance, considered by the DEA to have an accepted medical use and lower potential of abuse compared to Schedule III substances such as codeine.

 After frequent and long-term use of Tramadol, people usually develop a tolerance to it.
 What happens is that Tramadol disrupts the body’s natural production of endorphins.
-Our bodies naturally produce endorphins and their production is stimulated by internal and external triggers such as pain, fear, excitement, physical exercise, love and others.
+Our bodies naturally produce endorphins and their production is stimulated by internal and external triggers such as pain, fear, excitement, physical exercise, love, and others.
 Normally, our body produces just enough endorphins according to stimuli.
 Once the simulation has ended, the level of endorphin in our body goes back to its normal level.
 Opioids such as Tramadol suppress this body’s natural production of endorphin and cause the body to produce an additional number of endorphin receptors.
 The more Tramadol, a person, introduces into the body, the more receptors are produced, which demand more opioids, creating a never-ending cycle of demand and supply.
-Person’s need for more opioid creates powerful neuro-biological need, a constant demand for more opioid.
+Person’s need for more opioids creates powerful neuro-biological needs, a constant demand for more opioids.
 Once the level of Tramadol goes down between the doses or a person stops taking it altogether, he or she experiences the unpleasant and sometimes severe symptoms of withdrawal

 Tramadol withdrawal symptoms are described as flu-like but can be much more severe.
 People with chronic pain are likely to become dependent and eventually addicted to Tramadol, but people also use Tramadol for its euphoric and calming effects.
 Individuals who abuse Tramadol usually feel relaxed and happy.
 That and the ease of obtaining Tramadol are the reason for its popularity among young people.